jwjwjw3/GREEN-K8s-open/README.md

 # GREEN-K8s-open

-This is Jinghua Wang's Research Project on exploring energy-efficient Kubernetes Schedulers with Deep Leanring-based Optimizations.
+This is Jinghua Wang's Research Project on exploring energy-efficient Kubernetes Schedulers with Deep Learning-based Optimizations.